xiix0/scam/README.md

-You will be married within a year.
+You will pass away very quickly.